markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History

+Update 19th April 2021 - "In order to manage a project, you need transparency.
+When you achieve that transparency, you get bad news.
+You have to do something with the bad news.
+What do you do with the bad news?"

 Update 18th April 2021 - "The story of 2"

 Update 17th April 2021 - "~~Imperial progress~~ empirical process."